 Your main source of advice and support will be your own doctoral supervisory team, which will include a director of studies and at least one other supervisor.
 This team will be selected based on their experience in your chosen area of study or their background in relevant practice, so you know you’ve got support that's right for you.

-The Graduate School Team will also be available throughout your studies.
+The Doctoral School team will also be available throughout your studies.
 This dedicated team will offer advice and guidance for your initial enquiry and application.
 Once you arrive at NTU, they'll also introduce you to the University and to your supervisory team, to get your studies off to the best possible start.